H.R. 842: Nancy Gardner Sewell Medicare Multi-Cancer Early Detection Screening Coverage Act

 Patients already using standard screenings

-People who rely on mammograms, colon cancer screening, lung screening, or prostate screening keep those benefits.
+People who rely on mammograms, colonoscopies, lung scans, or prostate screening keep those benefits.
 The bill says this new coverage cannot replace them.

 Who is affected by H.R.
 842?